-&lt;sup>14 The seasonal NLEB range includes the portion of the range where the species hibernates in the winter, stages and swarms outside of hibernacula in the spring and fall, and migrates to summer home ranges.
+14 The hibernating NLEB range includes the portion of the range where the species hibernates in the winter, stages and swarms outside of hibernacula in the spring and fall, and migrates to summer home ranges.

-&lt;sup>15 With prior USFWS FO approval, a survey may be completed after August 15 if it was initiated in time to be completed by August 15 and extenuating weather circumstances resulted in delaying completion.
+15 With prior USFWS FO approval, a survey may be completed after the end of the designated survey season if it was initiated in time to be completed by August 15 or October 15 (year-round active portion of the NLEB range) and extenuating weather circumstances resulted in delaying completion.
 Delays as a result of not meeting the acceptable weather requirements are the ONLY valid justification for surveying after August 15.
-If tracking is proposed, surveys should be scheduled so that tracking is concluded prior to August 15.
+If tracking is proposed, surveys should be scheduled so that tracking is concluded prior to August 15 or October 15.